-The purpose of this procedure is to summarize the Capital Planning Approach that PUG uses in order to maintain the City of Peterborough's drinking water system's infrastructure maintenance, rehabilitation and renewal programs.
+The purpose of this procedure is to summarize the Capital Planning Approach that is used to maintain the City of Peterborough's drinking water system's infrastructure maintenance, rehabilitation, and renewal programs.

-Drinking Water Quality Management Standard - Element 15 SOP-02-118 DWQMS Infrastructure 5-10 Year Capital Forecast
+Drinking Water Quality Management Standard - Element 15 W05-ADM-118 DWQMS Infrastructure 5-10 Year Capital Forecast

-A summary of PUG's infrastructure maintenance program of rehabilitation and renewal is described in SOP-02-118.
+A summary of water utility infrastructure maintenance program of rehabilitation and renewal is described in W05-ADM-118.